prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

 #### Checkpoint III - CRUD Operations

   1. Implement the "List" operation.
   1. Implement the "Show" operation.
-Hint: use
   1. Implement the "Create" operation.
   1. Implement the "Destroy" operation.
   1. Implement the "Update" operation last, as it uses a combination of techniques shared with the "Show" and "Create" operations.